Hi there! Thanks for visiting!

 I made my stage debut at 16 in a Bertolt Brecht play and honed my craft at the Young Actors Studio.
-First year of uni, I was adjudicator for the “Globe Shakespeare Competition” judging the quality of high school thespians all across the state.
-A year after that, I quit my uni studies, against my parents’ wishes, and spent the next three years at NIDA, the National Institute of Dramatic Arts, a place where many successful creative forces have emerged and a few celebrities.
+I received my Bachelor's Degree of Dramatic Arts in Acting from NIDA, the National Institute of Dramatic Arts, a place where many successful creative forces have emerged and a few celebrities.

 Whilst on exchange at the Peking University, Beijing, I got involved on the biggest blockbuster Chinese movie at the time, 'Dragon Blade', as assistant director and translator.
 The job took me on a journey from Beijing through to the Gobi Desert, working with Jackie Chan, John Cusack, Adrien Brody, Siwon Choi, the Chopstick Brothers and several other Asian celebrities.
 Working closely with the big name superstars taught me so much about acting first hand.
 For 7 months, more than 18 hours a day, and pretty much no breaks, the work was incredibly challenging.
 In China, anything goes!